-School practices that Classroom practices that acknowledge expected behaviours acknowledge expected behaviours House Awards - students receive awards on a Class reward strategy to reward students and House Assembly for demonstrating the Values the class when expected and productive and Actions of their House behaviours are demonstrated e.g. The Marble Jar Attendance Awards - Fortnightly rewards for Specific positive feedback to acknowledge high attendance instances and examples of students demonstrating expected and productive behaviours Appointment to House Mentor and Specific positive feedback to acknowledge Ambassador positions, and the SLT, and other instances and examples of students completing leadership opportunities to recognise their set work and staying on task positive expressions of behaviours
+School practices that Classroom practices that acknowledge expected behaviours acknowledge expected behaviours House Awards - students receive awards on a Class reward strategy to reward students and House Assembly for demonstrating the Values the class when expected and productive and Actions of their House behaviours are demonstrated e.g., The Marble Jar You're Remarkable Tickets and Draws - Specific positive feedback to acknowledge Students receive a ticket for modelling the instances and examples of students MacKillop Way.
+Prizes are drawn at College demonstrating expected and productive assemblies. behaviours Appointment to Student Representative Specific positive feedback to acknowledge Council, House Ambassador positions, and the instances and examples of students completing SLT, and other leadership opportunities to set work and staying on task recognise their positive expressions of behaviours